top of page

 So, what do I do with my grief?
 With this tense anger I feel?
 With the blankness?
 With this weird mix of emotions?

 Here’s what I do.
-Or at least try to do.
+Or at least what I try to do.

 I pause.

 Things like a good night’s sleep.
 Prayer.
 Exercise.
 Good food.
 Mindless sitcoms at night if I feel like tuning out.
 Podcasts that uplift or educate me.
-Blasting music while I drive or bounce (aka dance) on my rebounder.
+Blasting music while I drive or bounce on my rebounder.
 Crying when I have to.
-Getting up and moving so I don’t get stagnant.
+Getting up and moving to avoid becoming stagnant.

 I’m proud of myself for spending time on at least some of these things.

-My focus is on losing weight and gaining faith.
-I use a prayer app called Hallow daily, which helps keep my faith at the forefront.
-It helps reset my thoughts for a good period of time, sometimes all day.
+I focus on continuing to lose weight and gain faith.
+I use a prayer app called Hallow daily, which helps keep my spirituality in the forefront.
+It resets my thoughts for long periods of time, sometimes all day.
 I use my rebounder almost every day, along with potentially dangerously but invigorating loud music.
-I stay mindful of what I eat, track my food with the Noom app, and try to make good choices.
+I stay mindful of what I eat, track my food using an app, and strive to keep making good choices.

-I slip, for sure.
+I slip up, for sure.
 But I give myself grace when I do—remembering the big picture.

-I have to walk or sprint away from situations that create unhealthy tension.
+I have to walk, or sometimes sprint, away from situations that create unhealthy tension.

 However, overcoming difficulties is not always immediately possible, as we all know.
-When things heat up, such as escalating conversations, technical problems, etc., I often escalate from 0 to 60 in a nanosecond internally if I can't remove myself.
-It’s not pretty.
+Sometimes, if things escalate, such as heated conversations, technical problems, or unending phone-prompt loops, I can internally accelerate from 0 to 60 in seconds if I don't, or can't, remove myself from the cause of the stress.
+Which is not pretty.

-In those times, I apologize, give myself more grace, and do my best to let it pass like water under a bridge.
+In those times, I express my remorse and make the proper amends, give myself some grace, and do my best to let it pass like water under a bridge.

-I’ve warned loved ones that I’m a bit of a loose cannon on some days.
-It seems losing Dusty caused a snowball effect of re-accumulating every loss from the past few years.
-This “grief snowball” plummets down the hills of my every day when set off, taking any and everything in its path down with it.
+I warn loved ones that I may be a loose cannon on some days.
+It seems that losing Dusty triggered a snowball effect, reliving every loss from the past few years.
+This “grief snowball” plummets down the hills of my everyday when it's set off, flattening any and everything in its path.

 Grief is complicated.
 I know mine is not just about losing Dusty.
 It is cumulative grief.
-It’s grief for the loss of other loved ones, for losing a lifestyle I loved and thought I’d be embracing forever, for leaving the farm and home we built and adored, for missing an area I grew up and lived in for decades, and for years that are now behind me.
+It’s grief for the loss of other loved ones passed, losing a lifestyle I loved that I thought I’d be embracing forever, leaving the farm and home we built and cherished, missing the area I grew up and lived for decades, the people I left behind, and the years that are now long behind me.
+It can get pretty heavy.

-I found some interesting information when researching.
-They’re called the “three C’s” of grief.
+I found some interesting information when researching grief - the “three C’s” of grief.

 Choose, Connect, and Communicate

-A sense of loss of control often accompanies grief.
+There is a feeling of loss of control that typically accompanies grief.

 However, we can still CHOOSE.
 We can choose what is good for us, what we are capable of doing or not doing, and acknowledge the truth of how we feel.

 Grief makes us want to isolate ourselves when we are in pain.
-But it’s essential to keep our CONNECTIONS.
+However, it’s essential to keep our CONNECTIONS.
 As humans, we are wired for connection.
 We crave it.
+We need it.

-Make sure to stay connected, even if it’s to a lesser degree.
-Connections help us as we go through the difficult journey of grief.
+So we need to make sure we stay connected, even if it’s to a lesser degree.
+Connections help us as we navigate the difficult journey of grief.
 Let friends visit, meet someone for coffee, and force yourself to see people with whom you can be yourself, even if just for a little while.

-Lastly, hard as it is, it’s important to COMMUNICATE.
+Lastly, however hard it may be, it’s essential to COMMUNICATE.
 Tell others what you do or don’t need, answer when they call to see how you’re doing, yell, scream, or cry with a close friend.
 DON’T suffer in silence.

-I tucked those tidbits into my pocket for future reference down the road.
+I have tucked those tidbits into my pocket to pull out for reference along the road.

-So now, months since losing Dusty, I take day by day, keep my eyes on what’s next right now, and stay in a lane that keeps me focused on healthy habits.
+In the months since losing Dusty, I take things day by day, keep my eyes on what’s next, and stay in a lane that keeps me focused on healthy habits.
 I breathe in and out.
 I remember and let go.

 Over and over.